 Enter the e-bike…

 Electric bikes have a battery to boost your pedal power, which weighs a bit (7kg or more) and takes a few hours to charge.
 Bikes can be pedal-assist to kick in when you need a bit of extra help up those pesky hills but leaving you to pedal most of the time.
 These bikes can take you 90 miles or so before the battery dies..and then you still have your legs to get you home if needed.
-Or bikes can be full-power, requiring minimal pedalling.
+Or bikes can be full-power, requiring minimal pedaling.
 As you can imagine they are much heavier and give a much shorter range of travel than the pedal-assist versions.
 Electric bikes are often built for commutes and road use but more and more are being built for mountain biking and off-roading.

 But is it a short-lived craze or will it keep on rolling??
 And is it worth the investment?
 Let’s look at the real benefits…

 Yes, really!
 I was surprised.
 How can using a motor to reduce the amount of energy you put into your cycling, make you fitter?
 In fact, a lot of research is showing that electric bikes do improve fitness.
 How?
 They encourage people to jump on the bike more often and may increase the distance they travel when compared to normal bike use.
-More frequent and longer journeys more than make up for the lower energy expended thanks to the motor.
-A recent study of 20 sedentary people showed that 4 weeks of trialling an e-bike resulted in an average of over 300km and 16 hours of cycling that led to better blood sugar control, improved power and a tendency to fat loss.
+More frequent and longer journeys more than makeup for the lower energy expended thanks to the motor.
+A recent study of 20 sedentary people showed that 4 weeks of trailing an e-bike resulted in an average of over 300km and 16 hours of cycling that led to better blood sugar control, improved power and a tendency to fat loss.

 Increases bike commuting

-A key factor to increasing activity is to build it into your day-to-day life.
+A key factor in increasing activity is to build it into your day-to-day life.
 If you never have enough time to exercise, incorporate it into something you have to do anyway.
 Many people would like to commute by bike but it may be just too far, the hills may be a tad too steep, you don’t want to arrive hot and sweaty….the electric bike can take those excuses away!
 Feedback following a trial of electric bikes amongst 40 employees stated that 75% would cycle to work at least one day a week if they had an e-bike available compared to 30% without an e-bike.
 Apparently, e-bikes have the potential to double cycling commuting distance in the UK.

 Suitable for more people